dPys/PyNets/README.md

     pynets -id '002_1' '/Users/dPys/outputs/pynets' \ # where `-id` is an arbitrary subject identifier and the first path is an arbitrary output directory to store derivatives of the workflow.
     -func '/Users/dPys/PyNets/tests/examples/sub-002/ses-1/func/BOLD_PREPROCESSED_IN_ANAT_NATIVE.nii.gz' \ # The fMRI BOLD image data.
     -anat '/Users/dPys/PyNets/tests/examples/sub-002/ses-1/anat/ANAT_PREPROCESSED_NATIVE.nii.gz' \ # The T1w anatomical image.
 This is mandatory -- PyNets requires a T1/T2-weighted anatomical image unless you are analyzing raw graphs that ahve already been produced.
     -a 'BrainnetomeAtlasFan2016' \ # An anatomical atlas name.
 Note that if were to omit the `-a` flag, a custom parcellation file would need to be specified using the `-ua` flag instead or a valid clustering mask (`-cm`) would be needed to generate an individual parcellation.
+For a complete catalogue of anatomical atlases available in PyNets, see the `Usage` section of the documentation.
     -mod 'partcorr' \ # The connectivity model.
 In the case of structural connectometry, this becomes the diffusion model type.
     -thr 0.20 \ # Optionally apply a single proportional threshold to the generated graph.
 ```